 These usually include bread, porridge, pancakes, fries, rice, dumplings, pasta, beans etc.

-On some of the more remote treks in the region lunch is sometimes lost.
+On some of the more remote Nepal hiking routes, lunch is sometimes lost.
 You will breakfast around 8am in the lodge you slept in.

 Breakfast will always be made up of tea, juice and porridge.
 Most tea houses will also offer french toast with an assortment of jams.
 If you're lucky, the tea house will also supply a cooked meal option of eggs and hash browns.